benjaminchodroff/meshtastic_c2/README.md

 # Usage

-Modify the channel number in command.py to reflect your private channel on the connected device
+Modify the channel number in config.ini to reflect your private channel on the connected device

 ```python command.py```